 ICIS Tops Johnson County IREAD Scores

 Third-grade students across the state of Indiana take the IREAD test each March.
-ICIS gives a benchmark assessment at the beginning of the school year to help teachers understand where each student is starting.
-Throughout the year, third-grade teachers and support staff work with students and strive to give every child the support they need to learn reading skills.
+ICIS gave a benchmark assessment at the beginning of the school year to help teachers understand where each student starts.
+Throughout the year, third-grade teachers and support staff worked with students and to give every child the support they need to learn reading skills.

 "We are super proud of our students' hard work and their family's support," said third-grade teacher Sally Ankney.
 "We focus a lot on teaching students reading skills and how to apply that knowledge throughout the school year.
 Third grade is a foundational year for reading and preparing them for future success.
 Our team worked hard this year preparing all students, and we are excited for their success!"